markcmurphy/devdocs-portal/Customers.md

 ### Making Requests

-V3 API reduces the calls needed to create and update Customers.
-For example, you can create customer attributes and addresses in one step, allowing batch creation of multiple customers — and their subresources — in a single API call.
+V3 API reduces the calls needed to create and update customers.
+For example, you can create customer attributes and addresses in one step, allowing batch creation of multiple customers and their subresources in a single API call.

 **Create a Customer**